john2x/x-marks-the-spot.vim/README.md

 ----------

 1. Allow mode 1 to "cycle" to the first/last mark when at the last/first mark.
 2. Add an option to limit one mark per line.
+(DONE)
 3. Don't store marks in a dict anymore.
+4. Show signs for marks.

 License
 -------